 \section{Acknowledgement}

 We thank Prof. Robert Wald for valuable comments on the relationship between the tidal force and Lorentz boost as well as recommending the references \cite{mat74}-\cite{sexl71}.
 We also thank Prof. Xiaoning Wu for helpful discussions.
-The work is partly supported by NSFC Grant No. 12205013.
+This research was supported in part by NSFC Grants No. 12205013.